 24 Feb Sustainable Landscaping – Overview

-Landscaping is important to any residential or commercial property, especially so when it is sustainable landscaping.
-We well planned and designed lawn or garden is more appealing and certainly more useful than a randomly created one.
-Traditionally, people have focused more on the design and the appeal more than the process itself.
-Today with growing concerns and realisation about the threats to the planet, sustainable landscaping is becoming quite important.
+Landscaping is important to any residential or commercial property, especially so when it is a sustainable landscape.
+A well planned and designed garden is more appealing and useful than a randomly created one.
+Today with growing concerns and realisation about the threats to the planet, sustainable landscaping is becoming important.

-Water Pollution: This is directly related to lawn care and maintenance.
-Any plant requires some degree of care to ensure its survival.
+Water pollution is directly related to lawn and maintenance, it requires care to ensure its survival.
 Usually this care is related to the use of fertilisers and pesticides.
-Synthetic products are effective but they leave behind residues that are drained into the water bodies nearby.
-These synthetic chemicals adversely affect the water quality in the region.
-There are many equally effective natural products that are and far less damaging to the surroundings, which you can look to use them instead.
+Synthetic products work but leave behind residues that drains into water bodies nearby.
+These synthetic chemicals adversely affect the water quality.
+There are many effective natural products that are less damaging, which can be used.

 As you can see, sustainable landscaping is not difficult at all.
 It is just adapting to a new thought process.
-The best part about this approach is that you would be reusing discarded waste and other products, which can be sourced from the lawn itself (for most part).
-With proper planning, it can be made economical too.
+Reusing discarded waste and other products and proper planning.